People

 (PhD candidate)

-Syeda is conducting a PhD project investigating the tradeoffs between growth and gene expression in mammalian cells.
-This project is a collaboration with LGC and it is sponsored by the Doctoral Training Programme of the Dpt. of Life Sciences at Imperial College London.
+Catalina is conducting a PhD project investigating the microbial degradation of next generation polyolefin plastics such as polyethylene This project is a collaboration with Polymateria Ltd. and it is sponsored by the NERC – Science and Solutions for a Changing Planet Doctoral Training Programme at Imperial College London.

 Said Muñoz-Montero